<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 ANOM

-Similar to ANOVA, but only addresses the difference of means (Analysis of Means).
+Like ANOVA, it only addresses the difference of means (Analysis of Means).

 ANOVA